mongodb/specifications/source/auth/auth.md

 ### Definitions

-- Credential\
-  The pieces of information used to establish the authenticity of a user.
+- Credential<br> The pieces of information used to establish the authenticity of a user.
 This is composed of an identity and some form of evidence such as a password or a certificate.

-- FQDN\
-  Fully Qualified Domain Name
+- FQDN<br> Fully Qualified Domain Name

-- Mechanism\
-  A SASL implementation of a particular type of credential negotiation.
+- Mechanism<br> A SASL implementation of a particular type of credential negotiation.

-- Source\
-  The authority used to establish credentials and/or privileges in reference to a mongodb server.
+- Source<br> The authority used to establish credentials and/or privileges in reference to a mongodb server.
 In practice, it is the database to which sasl authentication commands are sent.

-- Realm\
-  The authority used to establish credentials and/or privileges in reference to GSSAPI.
+- Realm<br> The authority used to establish credentials and/or privileges in reference to GSSAPI.

-- SASL\
-  Simple Authentication and Security Layer - [RFC 4422](http://www.ietf.org/rfc/rfc4422.txt)
+- SASL<br> Simple Authentication and Security Layer - [RFC 4422](http://www.ietf.org/rfc/rfc4422.txt)

 ### Client Implementation